Course Catalog: Graduate Study at Wheelock College

-Financial Statement - Prior to being issued an I-20 immigration or visa form, all international applicants are required to certify that they have made adequate financial arrangements to cover their expenses for the full duration of their program of graduate study as a full-time student.
+Financial Statement - Prior to being issued an I-20 immigration or visa form, all international applicants are required to certify that they have made adequate financial arrangements to cover their ex-penses for the full duration of their program of graduate study as a full-time student.
 Please contact the Office of Graduate Admissions for further explanation of what is required.

-A certificate option program is available to recent graduates of Wheelock College who completed all or most of the requirements for an education major or licensure program.
-A candidate can apply to enter the Certificate Option Program and complete the remaining state and Wheelock requirements for institutional endorsement as a non-degree candidate.
-Completion of program specific MTEL exams is an entrance requirement for the Certificate Option Program.
+A certificate option program is available to recent graduates of Wheelock College who completed most of the requirements for an education major or licensure program.
+Examples of additional requirements include additional course content, additional field or clinical experience requirements, or additional licensure specific state requirements or tests.
+A candidate can apply to enter the Certificate Option Program and complete the remaining or new state or Wheelock requirements for institutional endorsement Completion of program-specific MTEL exams is an entrance requirement for the Certificate Option Program.